 AWS Storage Gateway is a hybrid storage service that enables your on-premises applications to seamlessly use AWS cloud storage.
 You can use the service for backup and archiving, disaster recovery, cloud data processing, storage tiering, and migration.
+The service helps you reduce and simplify your datacenter and branch or remote office storage infrastructure.
 Your applications connect to the service through a virtual machine or hardware gateway appliance using standard storage protocols, such as NFS, SMB and iSCSI.
-The gateway connects to AWS storage services, such as Amazon S3, Amazon Glacier, and Amazon EBS, providing storage for files, volumes, and virtual tapes in AWS.
+The gateway connects to AWS storage services, such as Amazon S3, Amazon Glacier, Amazon EBS, and AWS Backup, providing storage for files, volumes, snapshots, and virtual tapes in AWS.
 The service includes a highly-optimized data transfer mechanism, with bandwidth management, automated network resilience, and efficient data transfer, along with a local cache for low-latency on-premises access to your most active data.

-Hybrid cloud storage means your data can be used on-premises and stored durably in AWS Cloud storage services.
+Hybrid cloud storage means your data can be used on-premises and stored durably in AWS Cloud storage services, including Amazon S3, Amazon S3 Glacier, and Amazon EBS.
 Once data is moved to AWS, you can apply AWS compute, machine learning, and big data analytics services to it.
-Additionally, you can leverage the full AWS portfolio of security and management services including AWS KMS, AWS Identity and Access Management (IAM), SNS workflows, Amazon CloudWatch and AWS CloudTrail.
+Additionally, you can leverage the full AWS portfolio of security and management services including AWS Backup, AWS KMS, AWS Identity and Access Management (IAM), SNS workflows, Amazon CloudWatch and AWS CloudTrail.

 AWS Storage Gateway caches data in the local VM or hardware gateway appliance, providing low-latency disk and network performance for your most active data, with optimized data transfers occurring to AWS Cloud storage tiers in the background.
 Users and applications continue to operate using a local storage model while you take advantage of a cloud back-end.